This post has been updated for 2015/ 2016. Some links are affiliate.

 Consider the Dublin Pass to save both time and money at some of Dublin’s best tourist attractions! ($200/ 2 day pass; 2 adults, 2 kids)

 |Day 3||Board your coach for the journey to Cashel.Explore the Rock of Cashel.
 (Lunch on your own)Journey to Killarney and check in to the Killarney Park Hotel.Dinner on your own.Killarney ghost walk.||Drive from Dublin to Cashel.Explore the Rock of Cashel. ($18 family)Lunch on your own in Cashel.Drive to Killarney.
 Check into Killarney Park Hotel (room w/ breakfast from $445/ night).Explore Killarney & wander into Killareny National Park.Dinner on your own.Hop on the Killarney Ghost Tour (over 10 only) (appx $60)

 Oh, how this day bothers me.
 There is so much to be seen between Dublin and Killarney…

 I recommend the OPW Heritage Card if you plan to visit 5 or more heritage sites in Ireland. ($65 family pass- good for one year) Buy this at the first site you visit.

 There are so many incredible places you can stop and visit on the way to Cashel… And all are covered by the OPW card!

-Glendalough, Jerpoint Abbey, the Famine Workhouse, Moone High Cross and Cahir Castle to name only a few.
+Glendalough, Jerpoint Abbey, the Famine Workhouse, Moone High Cross and Cahir Castle to name only a few (search this webiste for more information on these, and other, great places to visit).
 Pick one or two.
 Many shops in central Killarney close early- 6 pm- so unless you arrive quite early there isn’t a lot to do.

 Cashel is incredible.
 Awe inspiring.
 Do not miss it.
 And included on the OPW Heritage Card.